malharinamdar/DiabetesCare-AI/README.md

 # DiabetesCare AI
 Take Charge of Your Health:

-DiabetesCare AI - an AI Enhanced Diabetes Prediction and Gemini Driven Assistance Companion
+DiabetesCare AI - an AI Enhanced Diabetes Prediction and Gemini Driven Assistance Companion along with a Q & A Chatbot

 ## Table of Contents
 - [Installation](#installation)